sandstorm-io/sandstorm/docs/vagrant-spk/debugging.md

-To debug an app that is in dev mode, you can run a shell (e.g. `bash`) in the context of a grain through the `vagrant-spk shell` command.
+To debug an app that is in dev mode, you can run a shell (e.g. `bash`) in the context of a grain through the `vagrant-spk enter-grain` command.
 Using this shell can illuminate why an app is behaving in a particular way.

 ## Overview and limitations